 A: Yes, all questions or concerns will remain confidential.
-Call Organizational Specialists Marlene Wehrbein or Carol Hicks at 346-0400 and they will maintain the utmost confidentiality and will assist you in pursuing a resolution to the extent you tell them you want them to do act in your behalf.
+Call Organizational Specialists Marlene Wehrbein or Elizabeth Figueroa at 346-0400 and they will maintain the utmost confidentiality and will assist you in pursuing a resolution to the extent you tell them you want them to do act in your behalf.

 A: Member rights services are provided at no additional cost to the member.
 This is a benefit of being a member.
 Such services are provided by OEA staff members and/or NSEA-retained attorneys, if deemed necessary by the NSEA Director of Member Rights.
 If a member chooses to retain their own attorney, however, then legal expenses will not be covered by NSEA.

 3. A deteriorating relationship with supervisor, colleague, student, or parent.

 4. Rumors of discontent regarding classroom performance or personal life.

 5. The occurrence of an event that causes nervousness or uncertainty.

 These and other warning signs call for preventive action.
 Don’t hesitate to discuss them with Marlene Wehrbein or Elizabeth Figueroa at (346-0400).

 A: If one of the situations below ever applies to you, seek help from the OEA at once — do not talk to anyone else first!

 1. Notification that you have been accused of serious misconduct.

 2. Contact from criminal authorities or social services about allegations of misconduct.